nkprasad12/morcus-blog/_posts/2025-02-24-New-Release.markdown

 We optimized memory usage across the board in a variety of ways, and various pages should use `5-20%` less memory than before.

-# Misc

-This release fixes several scroll bugs and several small UI bugs related to poor spacing and layout.

 # Play Store